-Your insurance company is required to pay all of your medical expenses within the first year that are reasonable and related to the accident, up to your policy limit ($15,000 for most people).
+Your insurance company is required to pay all of your medical expenses within the first two years that are reasonable and related to the accident, up to your policy limit ($15,000 for most people).

 This does not mean that they will pay these bills.
 Insurance companies do not pay bills if they don’t have to.
 They can deny payment and send you to an insurance company doctor.
 The vast majority of the time these doctors say that your treatment is not necessary, that is why the insurance companies use these doctors rather than talking to your treating doctor.

 What can I do if they refuse to pay my medical bills?

 If the accident was not your fault, the best course of action is to pursue the at fault driver’s auto insurance company for your medical expenses as well as your pain and suffering.

 You can also sue your own insurance company.
 Due to recent changes in the law, they are forced to pay for your lawyer if you sue and win.
 This makes it very expensive for your auto insurance company, so they are much more likely to pay your bills if you sue them.